-Tina Bettels-Schwabbauer, scientific assistant, Erich-Brost-Institut for international journalism, European Journalism Observatory Grzegorz Ślubowski, Polskie Radio Moderation:
+Tina Bettels-Schwabbauer scientific assistant, Erich-Brost-Institut for international journalism, European Journalism Observatory Marek Wróbel Chair of the Management Board, Fundacja Republikańska Moderation:

-Aleksandra Rybińska Member of the Board of the Foundation for Polish-German Cooperation Natalie Steger correspondent for ZDF in Warsaw 13:00-14:00 LUNCH 14:00-16:00 ACCOMPANYING PROGRAMME (DE, PL) Welcome to Wrocław - Wroclaw or simply WROCLOVE!
+Aleksandra Rybińska Member of the Board of the Foundation for Polish-German Cooperation Natalie Steger correspondent for ZDF in Warsaw

+13:00-14:00 LUNCH

+14:00-16:00

+ACCOMPANYING PROGRAMME (DE, PL)

+WROCLOVE!
 The historic city trumps with a young flair, a lot of charm and an open and international character.
-Beautifully rebuilt and thoroughly renovated in recent years, Wrocław hosted the 2012 European Football Championship, the European Capital of Culture and World Capital of Book 2016, hosted The World Games 2017 and in 2018 the city was named European Best Destination.
-On a two-hour tour guided by the tour guide and co-organizer of numerous tourist events Małgorzata Urlich-Kornacka, you will receive the information about the most interesting cultural and architectural objects and events about everything that makes the city so special.
+Beautifully rebuilt and thoroughly renovated in recent years, Wrocław hosted the 2012 European Football Championship, the European Capital of Culture and World Capital of Book 2016, hosted The World Games 2017 and in 2018 the city

+was named European Best Destination.

+On a two-hour tour guided by the tour guide and co-organizer of numerous tourist events Małgorzata Urlich-Kornacka, you will receive the information about the most interesting cultural and architectural objects and events - about everything that makes the city so special.
 Partner of the city tour is the Liaison Office of the Free State of Saxony in Wrocław.

-17:18
+17:10

 TRAVEL BY CULTURE TRAIN FROM WROCŁAW TO BERLIN, SILENT DISCO

 • FOR REGISTERED PARTICIPANTS

 Contact: